 Jura had great single malts in its stables – noteworthy were the Origin, Prophecy and Superstition expressions.
 “They were great single malts in their time,” Stephen agrees.

 However, owing to several malts and blends swamping the markets worldwide, Whyte & Mackay re-modelled and re-launched Jura in 2018.
-“Now the Jura single malts are much more complex beneath the surface, and we also have peated expressions,” Stephen says.
+“The new range of Jura whiskies is now fresh, bright and lively, and displays a consistent house style,” Stephen days.